Articles

 First, let's see how much of the revenue results into the net income?
 This is also called the net profit margin.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 15
+A Practical Guide to Analyze Any Stock (With Examples) Image 15

 Amazon has low net income compared to its revenue.

-A Practical Guide to Analyzing Any Stock (With Examples) Image 16
+A Practical Guide to Analyze Any Stock (With Examples) Image 16

 Microsoft has high net margins.